opensourcefeed/opensourcefeed.github.io/distribution-parsix.md

   "Parsix 8.5 review" : "http://www.open-source-feed.com/2016/04/parsix-gnulinux-85-review.html"
 ---

-**Parsix** is a Debian stable based GNU/Linux distribution with the goal of providing a ready to use, easy to install, laptop and desktop optimized operating system.
-To accomplish this goal, Parsix is built on top of Debian stable branch in combination with latest stable release of GNOME shell.
+**Parsix** was a Debian stable based GNU/Linux distribution with the goal of providing a ready to use, easy to install, laptop and desktop optimized operating system.
+To accomplish this goal, Parsix was built on top of Debian stable branch in combination with the latest stable release of GNOME shell.

-Parsix delivers 2 major and 4 minor releases in every year and facilitate smooth upgrades between consequent releases.
-It also maintains 4 types of repositories.
-Official repositories contain packages maintained by Parsix project and built on Parsix server.
-Continent repository is a snapshot of Debian's stable branch.
-Wonderland repository includes multimedia related software packages and is a snapshot of Debian Multimedia repositories.
-Security repository contains security updates maintained by Parsix project.
+Parsix used to deliver 2 major and 4 minor releases in every year and facilitate smooth upgrades between consequent releases.
+It also used to maintain 4 types of repositories.
+Official Parsix repositories contained packages maintained by Parsix project and built on Parsix server.
+The continent repository was a snapshot of Debian's stable branch.
+Wonderland repository included multimedia related software packages and was a snapshot of Debian Multimedia repositories.
+Security repository contained security updates maintained by Parsix project.

-Parsix project is planning to shutdown after release of Debian 9.x stable.
+Parsix project has planned shutdown after the release of Debian 9.x stable.